Towerism/ascii-engine/README.md

 Compiling with your project is easy, just hook up the main `CMakeLists.txt` with your own CMake build system.

-As far as using `make` or `ninja`, it doesn't really matter if you just want to use the ASCII-Engine library.
-But if you plan on contributing and doing incremental builds, then you will probably want to use `ninja`, especially as the library gets the larger.

 ## Testing
 `$ make test` or `$ ninja test`